Planning to travel to India? Here are the best places to visit in North India from Delhi, Jaipur, Udaipur, Agra to

 Read more: Most beautiful places to visit in China

 The city of Agra in Uttar Pradesh is undeniably one of the best places to visit in North India as it’s home to a number of Indian landmarks.

 It harbors the emblematic Taj Mahal, the Mughal mausoleum (of which the city is the former capital), — the ultimate symbol of elegance and unconditional love.

-New wonders of the world, get up at dawn to make the most of this joyful place and to avoid the crowd of the 15,000 daily visitors.
+The best time to visit the Taj Mahal is at dawn to make the most of this new wonder of the world and to avoid the crowd of 15,000 daily visitors.

 You will also have the opportunity to see the striking contrast between the richness of the palace’s scenery and the poor dirty streets that surround it.

-But beware, Agra is not only Taj mahal!
-The Fort of Agra, completely red, is often ignored by travelers but yet one of the most beautiful places in India.
+But beware, Agra is not just the Taj Mahal!
+The Fort of Agra, completely red, is often ignored by travelers, yet it is also one of the most beautiful places in India.

 A soothing and calm atmosphere emerges from its vaults and in addition, it offers you breathtaking views over the Taj Mahal.